Ryoo Seung-wan: Early years

 After that disappointment, Ryoo collaborated again with Jung Doo-hong and brother Seung-bum, along with newcomer Yoon So-yi.
 The four embarked on Arahan, part modern-day wuxia and part local comedy.
 Despite its commercial success, critics still weren't pleased, continuing to lament the loss of Chungmuro's enfant prodige.

 It took another two years for Ryoo to come back, but 2005's Crying Fist was in many ways proof he had matured beyond easy labels and traditional genre boundaries.
 Ryoo was more than just an action kid.
 Starring acclaimed veteran actor Choi Min-sik, the film saw the official birth of a new star, Ryoo Seung-bum.
 Steadily impressing critics and audiences since his debut in 2000, Ryoo displayed amazing energy and range in the film, such that he often overshadowed his older, more prestigious colleague.
 But the real star of Crying Fist was none other than Ryoo Seung-wan.
 Finally stripping himself from genre tropes, he was able to draw an incredible emotional portrayal of two people winning the most important boxing game of their life: the match against their own inner demons.
-More a story of survival than a simple sports drama, Crying Fist opened on April 1, 2005 against Ryoo's old friend Kim Jee-woon's A Bittersweet Life, offering one of the best double-headers of 2005.
+More a story of survival than a simple sports drama, Crying Fist opened on April 1, 2005, against Ryoo's old friend Kim Jee-woon's A Bittersweet Life, offering one of the best double-headers of 2005.
 The two films garnered excellent reviews, but ended up canceling each other at the box office, selling a little over a million tickets a piece.

+In 2005, Ryoo established Filmmaker R&K with his wife Kang Hye-jeong.

 After the success of 2003's If You Were Me, South Korea's National Commission on Human Rights commissioned a second omnibus film in 2006, If You Were Me 2.
 Five directors — Park Kyung-hee, Jang Jin, Jung Ji-woo, Kim Dong-won and Ryoo — contributed short films on a human rights issue of their choosing.
 Ryoo's short Hey Man! is almost one complete take of a man (Kim Su-yeon) with multiple prejudices that lead him to cast off every one of his "friends" and fellow patrons who are sharing the communal space of a late night restaurant.

 In 2006 Seoul Art Cinema organized a special program "Anatomy of Violence: Ryoo Seung-wan's Action School" wherein Ryoo selected 10 films to screen and discuss with participants, including five of his own works.
 The program aimed to better understand the art of action filmmaking.